My First Electa WristwatchCopyright © David Boettcher 2005 - 2024 all rights reserved.

 It turns out that I was pretty lucky to be able to put a name to the manufacturer, very few watches with this movement have a name on the dial, or indeed anywhere!
 However, the shape of the central bridge and the cocks for the fourth and escape wheels are very distinctive and easy to spot.

 In addition to the 15 jewel type in this watch, these movements were also a made in a higher grade 17 jewel version with the jewels set in chatons, and also with with Reed's whiplash regulator adjuster with swan neck spring for precise adjustment of the regulator lever.
 There was also a centre seconds version.
 These are all described on my movement identification page at Gallet "Electa" Wristwatch Movements.

 Inside The Case

 The inside of the case carries the trademark of the Borgel company, François Borgel's initials “FB” above a key, the symbol of the city of Geneva where Borgel had his watch case factory.
-François died in 1912 and running the company was taken over by his daughter Louisa, who was in charge when his case was made, and throughout the whole of the Great War, which is when demand for wristwatches exploded.
+François died in 1912 and running the company was taken over by his daughter Louisa, who was in charge when his case was made, and throughout the whole of World War One, which is when demand for wristwatches exploded.

 The case has London Assay Office import hallmarks for sterling ⋅925 silver.
 The date letter is the “u” of 1915 to 1916 – remember that assay office date letter punches were used over two calendar years.
 This u is the last letter in the cycle of London hallmarking date letters, the next letter is a Gothic “a” for 1916 to 1917.
 The practice of ending cycles of London date letters goes right back to 1478 when the date letter, which is really the warden's mark or assayer's mark, was introduced.
 Its purpose was to show who had been in post when the hallmarks were struck and was therefore changed in May every year when new wardens were elected.